voltangle/Hackintosh-840/README.md

 ![](https://img.shields.io/github/issues-pr/GGorAA/Hackintosh-840)

 # Hackintosh 840
-This repo contains EFI configuration, kext and many other for HP ElteBook 840 G3 laptop.
+This repo contains EFI configuration, kext and many more for HP ElteBook 840 G3 laptop.
 This EFI might be compatible with other laptops from EliteBook 840 lineup(not tested).

 ## Contents